JesseCorrington/CryptoHypeTrader/README.md

 stocktwits - Import the current comments with sentiment from StockTwits
 ```

-The progress of ingestion tasks can be monitored through a web UI, see the web client docs below for details.
+The progress of ingestion tasks can be monitored through the web client on the admin page, see the web client docs below for details.

 ### Running the web client
 Running the web client requires running a local mongodb instance, an API server, and launching the Vue app in development mode.

-#### API Server setup
+##### API Server setup
 Create the configuration file `<repo>/webapp/server/config.py` with the following info:

 ```